 At the Samsung Galaxy Unpacked 2020 event, Samsung and Microsoft announced an improved Android app integration in Windows 10.
 The feature works with Microsoft’s Your Phone app and the new Note 20 Series phones, aiming to bring Android phones and Windows PCs even closer together.

 As presented in a demo during the event, the improved feature is part of the Link to Windows ability in Samsung phones, previously announced in 2019.
 With it, along with the existing ability to access notifications, messages, photos, and calls, Galaxy Note 20 series owners will soon be able to enjoy a new “Your Phone Apps” feature in Windows 10.
 Through a shared WiFi connection, this allows access for Android apps installed on Note 20 phones, directly on a Windows 10 PC.

 From Your Phone on Windows 10, Note 20 series owners will be able to pull up an “Apps” section, which is a list of Android apps installed on the phone.
 Then, they can open multiple apps simultaneously, directly from within Windows.
-Different from the current “Phone Screen” ability to mirror an Android phone, owners of compatible Samsung phones will be able to enjoy the apps in a windowed mode.
+Different from the current “Phone Screen” ability to mirror an

 “Now the Your Phone app is about to get even better.
 The new Apps feature gives you access to your Android apps on your Note 20 directly from your PC.
 Now you’ll be able to combine the benefits of running a mobile app on your Galaxy Note 20 with your PC screen, keyboard, and mouse,” said Microsoft.